Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: RQ 5 : How is the AUI developed and evaluated?

 \subsection{Evaluation Measurements}

-In terms of evaluation measurements, we excluded studies where the use of evaluation methods is not meant to provide evidence.
-For example, we excluded studies using "example applications", "discussion" and "experience", since the evidence-based of these evaluation methods are considered quite weak \cite{Chen2011}.
-Therefore, we only considered 31 studies (62\%) for this analysis.
-Through our analysis, we summarised the evaluation indicators into the following six categories by consulting the classification made in \cite{KamelGhalibaf2019}: \emph{behavioural outcome (BehOut), health/medical status (HeathSta), user experience (UX), psycho-behavioural determinant (PsyDet), knowledge level (KnowL), and usability metric (UM)} (see Table \ref{tab:evaluationdet}).
-According to \cite{KamelGhalibaf2019}, these six categories can be summarised into two general categories, mainly \textbf{\emph{process evaluation}} (including UX and UM) and \textbf{\emph{outcome evaluation}} (including BehOut, HeathSta, PsyDet, and KnowL).
-Following is the breakdown of articles by indicator categories: 22 studies (46\%) employ process evaluation while 13 studies (27\%) use outcome evaluation.
-Seven (15\%) of the articles undergo both process and outcome evaluation with the goal of using the process evaluation's early comments to improve the design of the outcome evaluation.
-To identify the most common evaluation metrics, a thorough review of these methods was conducted as follows.
-Six studies (13\%) of the 22 (46\%) studies employed process assessment evaluated based on UM.
-UX is assessed in all studies using process evaluation.
-Of the 42\% of articles evaluating outcomes, 19\% focused on BehOut, 16\% studied HeathSta, 6\% assessed PsyDet and 6\% measured the KnowL of users.
-Figure \ref{fig:bubbleevalproto} further revealed that a high tendency is noted toward the process evaluation (50\%) for all kinds of applications.
+We focus on evaluation methods that provide substantial evidence and excluded studies that rely on weak evaluation methods such as "example applications", "discussion", and "experience" \citep{Chen2011}.
+As a result, we only considered 31 studies (62\%) for this analysis.
+Based on our analysis and referring to the classification made in \cite{KamelGhalibaf2019}, we categorise the evaluation indicators into six main categories: \emph{behavioural outcome, health/medical status, user experience, psycho-behavioural determinant, knowledge level, and usability metric} (see Table \ref{tab:evaluationdet}).
+According to the Centers for Disease Control and Prevention (CDC) \citep{CDC}, these six categories can be summarised into two general categories, mainly \textbf{\emph{process evaluation}} and \textbf{\emph{outcome evaluation}}.
+Outcome evaluations (including behavioural outcome, health/medical status, psycho-behavioural determinant, and knowledge level) are conducted to appraise the efficacy of a program in generating change.
+Conversely, process evaluations (including user experience and usability metrics) provide insights into the process through which program outcomes or impacts were attained.
+Following is a breakdown of included studies by evaluation indicator categories: 22 studies (46\%) employ process evaluation while 13 studies (27\%) use outcome evaluation.
+Seven (15\%) of the articles undergo both process and outcome evaluation, aiming to leverage early feedback from the process evaluation to improve the design of the outcome evaluation.
+To identify the most common evaluation metrics, a thorough review of these methods is conducted as follows.
+Six studies (13\%) of the 22 (46\%) studies employ process assessment evaluated based on usability metrics.
+User experience is assessed in all included studies using process evaluation.
+Of the 42\% of included studies evaluating outcomes, 19\% focus on behavioural outcomes, 16\% examine health/medical status, 6\% assess psycho-behavioural determinants and 6\% measure the knowledge level of users.
+Figure \ref{fig:bubbleevalproto} indicates a preference for process evaluation (50\%) across various types of applications.